Vidvox/isf-docs/quickstart/index.md

 # ISF Quick Start

+In this guide we will cover the following topics:
-- Introduction
+- Introduction to the ISF Quick Start
 - Using ISF Compositions
 - Creating ISF Compositions
+- Automatically Created Uniforms and Variables in ISF
+- Timed Animations
+- Adding Interface Controls
+- Making Image Effect Filters
+- Including Vertex Shaders
+- Multi-Pass Shaders
+- Persistent Buffers
+- Audio Waveforms and FFTs
+- Converting Non-ISF GLSL Shaders to ISF
+- Next Steps

-## Introduction
+## Introduction to the ISF Quick Start

 If you are already somewhat familiar with programming, this quick start guide is a quick way to learn the basics of creating GLSL shaders to meet the ISF specification.
-Shaders written in ISF can be used as visual generators, effects and transitions in supported software.
+Shaders written in the [Interactive Shader Format](http://vidvox.github.com/isf/), also known as ISF, can be used as visual generators, effects and transitions in supported software.

 For a more in depth lessons on learning GLSL and ISF you can read the [ISF Primer](http://vidvox.github.com/isf/primer).
 Additionally the [ISF Reference Pages](https://vidvox.github.io/isf/ref) are a useful set of documents to keep on hand when writing and remixing ISF compositions.
 Developers interested in supporting ISF in their own software can visit the [ISF Specification Page](https://github.com/mrRay/ISF_Spec/) for detailed information and links to useful sample code.